sagemath/trac_to_gh/Issue 8259.md

 # Issue 8259: Conversion from symmetric polynomials to basis of monomial symmetric functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8259

 Original creator: aschilling